 Our program believes that research is an integral part of a well-rounded fellowship education experience.
 Our Pediatric Orthopaedic Surgery Fellowship program has three separate 1 week long rotations dedicated to the research endeavors of our fellows.
 We ask the fellows to arrive on campus ready to be involved in research projects and rapidly integrate them into our research endeavors.
 Our fellows are asked that they complete a project worthy of submitting as a manuscript to a published pediatric orthopaedic journal at the completion of their fellowship.
 In doing so, our program is able to provide opportunities for basic science research, outcomes research, and clinical research and has a full-service Center for Gait and Motion Analysis, as well as a Biomechanics Laboratory, should their interest and research be in these areas.

 The stipend is commensurate with a University of Colorado Medical School PGY-6 salary.
 Please visit the Graduate Medical Education website for the full listing of resident/fellow benefits.
 The fellow is provided malpractice insurance, medical insurance (for self and dependents), and 21 days of vacation.
 The program also sponsors one continuing education/academic course.

-The University of Colorado Pediatric Orthopedic Surgery Fellowship is an ACGME accredited program.
-The primary goal of the program is to create an educational experience that will lead to the development of well-rounded and competent surgeons that are capable of managing all aspects of a pediatric orthopedic surgery practice.
+The University of Colorado Pediatric Orthopedic Surgery Fellowship is an ACGME-accredited program.
+The primary goal of the program is to create an educational experience that will lead to the development of well-rounded and competent surgeons that are capable of managing all aspects of pediatric orthopedic surgery practice.

 Duration: 1 year.
 (August 1 - July 31)

-Application Deadline: October 31 prior to Spring match
+Application Deadline: October 31 prior to the Spring match

 More information or how to apply:

-Applicants must apply by December 1st each year prior to the applicable Spring match.
+Applicants must apply by December 1st of each year prior to the applicable Spring match.